 5.2.
 Battery Performance Requirements

 The CPs shall define Minimum Performance Requirements (MPRi) for both certified battery energy and certified range for batteries installed inside a vehicle.
-Vehicles falling under the categories of OVC-HEVs and PEVs shall meet the Minimum Performance Requirements in Tables 1 and 2 below.
+Vehicles falling under the categories of OVC-HEVs and PEVs shall meet both of the Minimum Performance Requirements in Tables 1 and 2 below.
 The MPRs may differ depending on the type of vehicle and propulsion.

 Table 1: Battery Energy based MPR